uzeyiryenilmez/uzeyiryenilmez/README.md

 - 👋 Hi, I’m @uzeyiryenilmez
 - 👀 I’m interested in Python
 - 🌱 I’m currently learning Networking Programming
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Cisco products
 - 📫 How to reach me
     by email: uzeyir.yenilmez@outlook.com